Haksell/ft_vox/README.md

 - [x] The render should always be SMOOTH
 - [x] Any crash (uncaught exception, segfault, abort ...) will disqualify you
 - [x] Your program must be able to run for hours without eating the whole memory or slowing down.
 Manage your RAM as well as VRAM very carefully.
-- [ ] Full screen mode by default
+- [x] Full screen mode by default
-- [ ] Camera speeds should be 1.0 and 20.0
+- [x] Camera speeds should be 1.0 and 20.0

 ## todo ft_minecraft

+- true gpu sampler mipmaps
+- anisotropic filtering
 - collisions
 - animations (water, lava, ...)
 - transparency (water, ...)